RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>13</sup> And also of the son of the bondwoman will I make a nation, because he [is] thy seed.
 <sup>14</sup> And Abraham rose up early in the morning, and took bread, and a bottle of water, and gave [it] unto Hagar, putting [it] on her shoulder, and the child, and sent her away: and she departed, and wandered in the wilderness of Beersheba.
 <sup>15</sup> And the water was spent in the bottle, and she cast the child under one of the shrubs.
-<sup>16</sup> And she went, and sat her down over against [him] a good way off, as it were a bowshot : for she said, Let me not see the death of the child.
+<sup>16</sup> And she went, and sat her down over against [him] a good way off, as it were a bowshot: for she said, Let me not see the death of the child.
 And she sat over against [him], and lift up her voice, and wept.
 <sup>17</sup> And God heard the voice of the lad; and the angel of God called to Hagar out of heaven, and said unto her, What aileth thee, Hagar? fear not; for God hath heard the voice of the lad where he [is].
 <sup>18</sup> Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation.
 <sup>19</sup> And God opened her eyes, and she saw a well of water; and she went, and filled the bottle with water, and gave the lad drink.
-<sup>20</sup> And God was with the lad; and he grew, and dwelt in the wilderness, and became an archer .
+<sup>20</sup> And God was with the lad; and he grew, and dwelt in the wilderness, and became an archer.
 <sup>21</sup> And he dwelt in the wilderness of Paran: and his mother took him a wife out of the land of Egypt.
 <sup>22</sup> And it came to pass at that time, that Abimelech and Phichol the chief captain of his host spake unto Abraham, saying, God [is] with thee in all that thou doest:
 <sup>23</sup> Now therefore swear unto me here by God that thou wilt not deal falsely with me, nor with my son, nor with my son’s son: [but] according to the kindness that I have done unto thee, thou shalt do unto me, and to the land wherein thou hast sojourned.